apache/airflow/docs/apache-airflow-providers-amazon/auth-manager/manage/index.rst

 --------------------------------------------------

 .. note::
-  All users and groups defined in AWS IAM Identity Center do not have automatically access to the Airflow environment.
+  All users and groups defined in AWS IAM Identity Center do not have automatic access to the Airflow environment.
   You need to manually assign which user can access to Airflow.

 To assign users and groups to Airflow, please follow the steps below.